 If an employer matches employee contributions in a group RRSP, then these contributions are taxable; but if the employee has any contribution room in a given year, they can use that to offset the added income.

 Is Home Office Equipment Taxable?

 Usually, any reimbursed expenses for home office equipment is taxable.
-But in 2020 only, the CRA allowed a flat rate tax-free reimbursement of $2 per day for each day of working from home.
-This reimbursement can be used towards the purchase of home office equipment if certain conditions are met.
+In 2020 exclusively, the CRA allowed a flat rate tax-free reimbursement of $2 per day for each day of working from home.
+This reimbursement could be used towards the purchase of home office equipment if certain conditions are met.